 Cost of Ownership

 The running costs of the BMW i8 are going to be tough to gauge.
-The quoted fuel economy figures - now improved to 149.8mpg for the Coupe and set at 134.5mpg for the Roadster - are clearly a nonsense, but it's not BMW's fault, instead being due to a shortcoming of the NEDC test which doesn't really cater for hybrid vehicles at all well.
-And how do you measure the economy in any case?
-After all, this is a vehicle you can plug in to a wall socket and charge to 80 per cent capacity in less than four and a half hours (it charges from a BMW i Wallbox in under three).
+The quoted fuel economy figures - now quoted at 128.4mpg for the Coupe on the WLTP cycle - are clearly a nonsense, but it's not BMW's fault, instead being due to a shortcoming of the NEDC test which doesn't really cater for hybrid vehicles at all well.
+But how do you measure the economy in any case?
+After all, this is a vehicle you can plug in to an ordinary wall socket and charge to full capacity in less than four and a half hours (it charges from a BMW i Wallbox in under three).
 If you had a ten mile journey to work each day, you'd never put any fuel into it.
-According to the NEDC test, that would make the i8 capable of an infinite number of miles per gallon.
-The emissions figures (42g/km for the Coupe and 46g/km for the Roadster) also mean that you won't have to worry about buying road tax or, if you're lucky enough to get one on the firm, the benefit in kind taxation will be pleasantly low.
+Thanks to this improved model's updated 34Ah battery, it will cover up to 33 miles in all-electric mode.
+The emissions figure (quoted at 42g/km for the Coupe on the NEDC cycle) also means that you won't have to worry about buying road tax or, if you're lucky enough to get one on the firm, the benefit in kind taxation will be pleasantly low.

 Residual values are similarly tough to calculate.
 That's largely because this technology moves quickly.
 The i8 might be a jaw-dropping feat of engineering today, but in three or five years time, the game may have moved on.
 Working in its favour is that many owners of supercars just don't care.
 They want the latest and greatest and for many, the i8 is going to represent just that.

 The BMW i8 remains an utterly fascinating vehicle.
 There's no doubt that this technology affords us a vision of the future.
 It certainly makes many of its more conventional rivals look positively quaint.
 Where the i8 is even more special is in the way that it normalises this brain-bending complexity.
 It's beautifully-finished and comes with a warranty just like any other BMW product.
 It doesn't impose itself on you.